ParetoNetwork/RestrictedTokenAwards/README.md

-# RestrictedTokenUnits
+# RestrictedTokenAwards
-RTUs made to mimmick RSUs, for giving vesting agreements to partners
+RTAs made to mimmick RSAs, for giving vesting agreements to partners

+Restricted Token Awards are like Restricted Stock Awards.

+For use with employees this does not allow for arbitrary tax withholding from distributions.

 #Steps